-However, after being in the web design business for 18 years, I know that not every client is going to be right for me and I’m not going to be right for every client.
+However, after being in the web design business since 2002, I know that not every client is going to be right for me and I'm not going to be right for every client.
 When there is a designer/client mismatch, the client ends up unhappy and the designer is left with a hole in their portfolio and potential bad reviews circulating the internet.

 Which means, I am invested in making sure that the potential clients that come my way end up with the right designer for their project, even if it isn't me.
 That way, everybody wins!